 What most academics don’t realize is that they’re very well suited to freelancing.
 You already have numerous valuable skills that you can easily adapt to freelancing.
 Meanwhile freelancers with an advanced degree are in very high demand.
 So not only can you find writing clients quickly, you can also earn great money from the beginning.

 These are things I wish I knew when I first left academia and started freelancing years ago.
 It took me time to gain the confidence and knowledge to successfully market myself online.
-If you want help so you can skip the learning curve, please check out the course I created for academics like you:
+If you need help getting started, check out my exclusive freelancing guide for academics: